wefindx/fxy/README.rst

 ===
 .. |isympy| replace:: ``isympy``

 Imports and command ``fxy`` with parameters to import libraries often used in research to emulate CAS software, or LAB software.
+For more info, check out the video https://www.youtube.com/watch?v=ZJvUIoCHg0o .

 Introduction
 ------------